Silver had an interesting 2019, finally breaking the US$19 per ounce level. Here are our top silver news stories of the year.

 Our final top story of 2019 is about First Majestic Silver (TSX:FR,NYSE:AG), which revealed that it had a record-setting 2018, increasing its full-year silver production by 37 percent from 2017.

-The company released its Q4 and FY 2018 production results in a press release on January 14, stating that total production consisted of 11.7 million ounces of silver, 111,084 ounces of gold, 16.1 million pounds of lead and 5.7 million pounds of zinc.
+The company released its production results for Q4 and the full 2018 year in a press release on January 14, stating that total production consisted of 11.7 million ounces of silver, 111,084 ounces of gold, 16.1 million pounds of lead and 5.7 million pounds of zinc.

 “First Majestic had a record year in 2018 producing 22.2 million silver equivalent ounces following the successful acquisition and integration of the San Dimas silver/gold mine,” said Keith Neumeyer, president and CEO of the company.